-Docosanol is a saturated fatty acid with antiviral properties.
+Docosanol is a fatty alcohol with antiviral properties.
 Sold as a cream, docosanol works by fighting the HSV-1 virus locally, helping to shorten the time required for your lips to heal from a cold sore outbreak.

-A 2001 study found that docosanol speeds up cold sore healing by approximately 17.5 hours on average.
-While it’s not quite as powerful as the oral antiviral drugs available on prescription, the majority of scientific studies show that docosanol works well for healing cold sores.
+A 2001 study found that docosanol speeds up cold sore healing by approximately 18 hours on average.
+While it may be quite as powerful as the oral antiviral drugs available on prescription, scientific studies show that docosanol works well for healing cold sores.

 Many of these lip balms also contain moisturizing and SPF protection ingredients, making them good to keep around if your lips are sensitive to sunlight or dry weather.